 Bovine trichomoniasis is a venereal disease caused by the protozoon Tritrichomonas foetus.
 This disease can result in: decreased reproductive efficiency, early embryonic death, abortion, pyometra and transient infertility in infected cattle.
 Trichomoniasis has the potential to severely impact the reproductive health of cattle in Alabama.
 In view of the threat posed by this disease to the health of the state’s livestock and the economy of the livestock industry, the following rule will be considered and so ordered by the state veterinarian:

 All bulls entering the state must be accompanied by a Certificate of Veterinary Inspection (CVI) containing the date of test, name of the lab used for testing, complete address of consignor and consignee, a complete description of the bull including official identification and signature of an accredited veterinarian.
+Samples collected should not be pooled.
+Individual samples may be pooled at the approved diagnostic laboratory upon request.

 The following animals may be exempt from Trichomoniasis testing: